-The DLHWC's Branch of Financial Management, Insurance and Assessment is composed of four employees and one supervisor.
-It guards against unethical behavior by segregating duties and assigning roles to each function.
-Much of the oversight, evaluation, monitoring, control, and supervisory activity are face-to-face.
+DFELHWC's Branch of Financial Management, Insurance and Assessment is composed of four employees and one supervisor.
+It implements strong internal controls by segregating duties and assigning roles and responsibilities to each function.
+Much of the oversight, evaluation, monitoring, control, and supervisory activities are face-to-face.
 Each of the district offices operates like the Branch of Financial Management, Insurance and Assessment.

-Management communicates all procedural, policy, and operating goals to staff with a written procedure manual, e-mails, and frequent individual communications regarding changes, problems, and issues.
+Management communicates all procedural, policy, and operating goals to staff with a written procedures manual, e-mails, and frequent individual communications regarding changes, problems, and issues.

-Statutes provide the formal standards where applicable, such as privacy statutes, cash handling procedures, and conflict of interest regulations.
-All codes, statutes, and regulations governing the conduct of federal employees apply to all DLHWC employees.
+Statutes provide the formal standards where applicable, such as privacy statutes, cash handling procedures manual, and conflict of interest regulations.
+All codes, statutes, and regulations governing the conduct of federal employees apply to all DFELHWC employees.